Changissnz/selfinterest/README.md

-specifics can be only out of the reason to account for the specific circumstances, by reference strictly to the fundamental notion of good; however complete the specifics of the law may be, human beings can circumvent the specifics by use of their economical decisions, or pit one violator against another violator.
+specifics can be only out of the reason to account for the specific circumstances, by reference strictly to the fundamental notion of good; however complete the specifics of the law may be, human beings can circumvent the specifics by use of their economical decisions, or pitting one violator against another violator.
 And the concepts of "loyalty" and "honor" are susceptible to being open to interpretation by those that see the concepts as all-encompassing labels, and without institutionalized constructs to structure the lives of human beings into outlets and behaviorial patterns,